igormiktor/CARRTv2/notes/CARRT_UI_Notes.md

 * **Gyroscope**  Displays the gyroscope readings in deg/sec, updated every second.
 The LEFT and RIGHT buttons cycle the display through the x-, y-, and z-axes.
-The UP and DOWN buttons toggle the display between raw gryroscope readings and nulled gryroscope readings (nulled means the average at-read gryroscope reading is subtracted out).
-The intent is that you can observe the readings as CARRT is manually moved around.
+The UP and DOWN buttons toggle the display between raw gryroscope readings and nulled gryroscope readings (nulled means the average at-rest gryroscope reading is subtracted out).
+The intent is that you can observe the readings as CARRT is manually spun around.
 The SELECT button returns to the **Run Tests...** menu.

 * **Drive Fwd/Rev**  Repeatedly drives forward for a second, pauses for a